codesterribly/FaceRekoEnhanced/README.md

   4) Click the activate button to activate the certificates.
   5) In the top right corner click "Attach a policy" then "Create new policy".
 Enter any name you want, enter "*" for Resource ARN* and check Allow under effect.
 Then complete the policy windows.
   6) In the main AWS IoT core nav bar select "Security Certificates" tab.
 Select the checkbox of the certificate you made earlier and select "attach policy" under Actions in the top right and attach the policy you just made.
 Then in the same Actions menu select "attach thing" and attach your raspberry pi thing.

+### AWS SNS
+  1) Go to AWS SNS service.
+Then the topics tab under SNS and click "create new topic".
+Enter any name of your choice for Topic name and Display name.
+  2) Note down the ARN address.
+  3) Select the checkbox of the topic you just made and click "Edit topic policy" under Actions to allow everyone for both options.
+  4) Under the same Action menu select "Subscribe to topic".
+For protocol select Email and enter your email address under Endpoint.
+  5) An confirmation email will be sent to that email address.
+Click the link in the email to confirm the subscription.
+  6) Return to the AWS IoT core service and select the Rules tab.
+Create a new rule, put any name you wish.
+  7) Under Message Source section put "*" for Attribute*.
+For Topic Filter put "FaceReko/success" then click add action and select "Send a message as an SNS push notification"
+  8) In the next page set the SNS target to the topic you made earlier, message format leave as raw.
+  9) Click "Create a new role" and enter a role name you wish.
+Click Update Role then Add Action.
+  10) Lastly, click Create rule to complete the process.

 ###  Local MySQL DB
   1) Install it, create accounts etc...(If needed) Import given sql file or follow steps 2 - 4 to create database and tables.